NileshYadav-06/tinder4devs/homework.md

 - Write a dummy auth middleware for admin
 - write a dummy auth middleware  for all user routes,  except /user/login
 - Error Handling using app.use("/", (err, req, res, next)=>{});

+-Create a free cluster on MongoDB official website (Mongo atlas)
+- Install mongoose library
+- Connect your application to Database "Connection-url"/tinder4Devs
+- Call the dbConnect() function and connect the Database before starting the Application (or Server) on 7777